erki-karblane/EKS-RDS-wordpress/README.md

 Make the .sh files executable: chmod +x filename.sh

-You can use the prerequisites.sh to install the nessesary tools required to get the installation working.
+You can use the prerequisites.sh to install the nessesary tools required to get the installation working: sudo ./prerequisites.sh

 If not, lets walk through the nessesary steps:

 1. Install awscli like this:
         sudo apt-get update